dford-avb/dford-avb.github.io/_includes/install/web/install-web_6-install.md

 *	In the event of problems, click **Previous** to go back and fix incorrect entries.
 *	To try the installation again in the event of failure, click **Try Again**.

-### Installation Success   {#instgde-install-magento-web-step5last}
+### Installation Success   {#instgde-install-openmage-web-step5last}

 The message `Success` displays to indicate a successful installation.

-If the installation failed, click **Previous** to review the information you entered, make sure the Magento server and database host are still reachable.
+If the installation failed, click **Previous** to review the information you entered, make sure the Openmage server and database host are still reachable.

 You can also run the installer again.

-### Viewing the installation log   {#instgde-install-magento-web-log}
+### Viewing the installation log   {#instgde-install-openmage-web-log}

 The Setup Wizard creates a log file, named `install.log`, that you might find useful in debugging issues or in verifying the actions performed by the wizard.